sullivg2/sullivg2.github.io/_posts/2016-09-15-cloud-observations.md

 not mine) for the cloud.

 With PaaS, Devs understand how your apps interact with PaaS APIs, and Ops understands how PaaS interacts with IaaS APIs.
-The Devs don’tcare which cloud provider you are running on, because ideally they don’t interact with the provider’s APIs directly, so embracing “hybrid mode” is afunction of understanding how the PaaS layer interacts with the the differentIaaS utility options.
+The Devs don’t care which cloud provider you are running on, because ideally they don’t interact with the provider’s APIs directly, so embracing “hybrid mode” is a function of understanding how the PaaS layer interacts with the the different IaaS utility options.